-Our Customer Services team is available from 9am to 5pm (GMT) from Monday to Friday, so please feel free to get in touch for an order update.
+To get a direct order update, contact our Customer Services team who are available from 9am to 5pm (UK time), Monday to Friday.
 Alternatively, you may find the answers to some of your questions below.

 We always keep you updated with regard to the status of your order by e-mail.
 Sometimes spam filters and various e-mail settings can stop our e-mails from reaching you, so to make sure you are kept up to date please check your "Junk Mail" folder, or if you are using an online or work-based e-mail system, you may want to check your spam filters as these may be filtering out such status e-mails falsely.